pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/18_Link.md

 </ul>
 ```

-Tha above example renders the block list, there is possible to add unlimited rows with Link editable.
+The above example renders the block list, there is possible to add unlimited rows with Link editable.

 ![The links list in the backend](../../img/editables_link_inside_block.png)